Combining Experimental and Cosmological Constraints on Heavy Neutrinos: Conclusions

 Apart from direct searches in these collider or fixed target experiments, indirect probes that can pick up the traces of heavy neutrinos will considerably gain sensitivity in the future.
 This includes future neutrinoless double $\beta$ decay searches, searches for violation of lepton universality in the decays of mesons and $\tau$ leptons, rare LFV decays and muon-to-electron conversion in nuclei.
-In this context, we would like to emphasise that the expected rate of neutrinoless double $\beta$ decay in scenarios with a GeV seesaw can significantly deviate from the standard prediction because heavy neutrino exchange contributes to the decay.
-That is, the allowed range of $m_{ee}$ for given $m_{\rm lightest}$ is much broader than predicted by the standard formula, which only takes light neutrinos into account.

 In addition to neutrino oscillations, low scale leptogenesis is one key motivation to search for heavy neutrinos with masses below the electroweak scale.
 Previous studies that aimed to identify the parameter region where leptogenesis is possible did not incorporate all bounds self-consistently.
 Direct search constraints were simply superimposed on the projection of the leptogenesis region on the mass-mixing plane after the completion of the parameter scan.
 It would be interesting to perform a parameter scan that consistently incorporates all constraints we discuss here and the requirement to explain the observed BAU.
 This may reduce the viable leptogenesis parameter space in comparison to previous estimates.
 Such a study would be crucial to evaluate the perspectives for future collider searches to unveil the origin of matter in the universe.